 Here’s our short list for preventing cooking fires:

-- Clear the cooktop – Don’t use your cooktop or oven for storage
+- Clear the cook-top – Keep your stove-top and oven clear of storage

-- Beware little people – Children under five face a higher risk of burns associated with cooking and hot food and drinks than being burned in a cooking fire
+- Beware little people – Children under five face a higher risk of burns associated with hot food and drinks than being burned in a cooking fire

 - Monitor the microwave – Microwaves are one of the leading appliances which cause scald burn injuries